-Having grown up on Florida, I have plenty of experience with what to do here.
-Whether this is your first or fifth visit, this is my expert guide on the best things to do in Orlando, Floriday.
+Having grown up in Florida, I have plenty of experience with what to do here.
+Whether this is your first or fifth visit, this is my expert guide on the best things to do in Orlando, Florida.

-Located in the literal center of the state of Florida, Orlando has become a major tourist attraction thanks to its accumulation of theme parks and other entertainment.
+Located in central Florida, Orlando has become a major tourist attraction thanks to its accumulation of theme parks and other entertainment.

 It is a great place to bring kids and an even better place to BE a kid all over again!

 It’s likely you won’t have the time to be able to experience all that Orlando has to offer.

 In fact, many people find they must choose their favorite theme park and purchase a multi-day pass just to see and do all that the park has to offer.